orrnithogalum/moroder/README.md

 You can also check logs for `MPV: stream cookies from …`; if it says `stream cookies disabled`, it tells you which of the two is wrong.

 In `--anonymous` mode stream cookies are always disabled, and the log says `MPV: anonymous mode, stream cookies disabled`.
-Sign in to play those tracks.
 </details>

 <details>